- FEBRUARY SOLD OUT - MAY REGISTRATION NOW OPEN

 10:45a.m. - Body break

-11:00a.m. - Panel: The HUB Model- Wrap-Around Services v.s Interagency- (Panel speakers TBD) Wraparound services are an intentional way to provide support to individuals or families with complex needs.
+11:00a.m. - Panel Discussion: Wrap Around Services: Lessons From Different Models (Panelists: Cori Pederson- Muskoday First Nation, TBD) ) Wraparound services are an intentional way to provide support to individuals or families with complex needs.
 In this panel presentation we will go over multiple approaches to wraparound services in an organization including the HUB model, Interagency model and Integrated services model.
 Presenters will explain how they are different from each other, how they work with multiple stakeholders, best practices on collaboration, and how to maintain confidentiality.

 12:00 p.m.
 Lunch